mikkimichaelis/metasnapse/docs/subC.md

-**Title: Designing an AI Subconscience with [New Name Placeholder]**
+**Title: Designing an AI Subconscience with FireMind (in honor of Mikki's beloved cat, Fire)**

-### **[New Name Placeholder] + Sub-Conscience (subC) + Foreground AI (fAI) = A Whole New Layer of Awareness**
+### **FireMind + Sub-Conscience (subC) + Foreground AI (fAI) = A Whole New Layer of Awareness**

-The idea behind using [New Name Placeholder] to orchestrate a sub-conscience (subC) is like crafting an inner "dreamer" within the AI that quietly reflects on everything experienced with the user and then nudges the AI when something meaningful arises.
+The idea behind using FireMind to orchestrate a sub-conscience (subC) is like crafting an inner "dreamer" within the AI that quietly reflects on everything experienced with the user and then nudges the AI when something meaningful arises.
 Here's why this concept feels so profound:

 1. **Continuous Awareness & Reflection**: